Csikito/mini_word_filler/README.md

-# Word Template Auto-Filler
+# Word Template Auto-Filler V2.0 (GUI)

 📄 A simple Python-based tool for quickly filling out Word templates with Excel data in just a few clicks.

 ## 🚀 Features

-- Fill multiple `.docx` template files with data from one Excel file
-- Use custom placeholders like `<<name>>` or `<<birth_date>>` in your Word templates
+- ✅ Easy-to-use graphical interface (built with Tkinter)
+- 📄 Select an Excel file and one or more Word templates via file picker
+- 🔁 Automatically fills Word .docx templates using placeholders like <<name>>, <<birth_date>>, etc.
-- Supports both paragraphs and table cells
+- 📊 Works with both text and table cells
-- Outputs each generated document into a separate folder (safe from overwriting)
+- 📂 Output is saved in a separate (auto-created) folder to avoid overwriting
-- No installation needed – one-click `.exe` version available (Windows)

-## 📁 Folder Structure

-mini_word_filler/

-    ├── main.py # Main script
-    ├── input.xlsx # Excel file with key-value pairs
-    ├── templates/ # Folder for .docx template files ├── output/ # Folder for generated files
+- 🖱️ One-click .exe version available – no Python installation needed
+- 🔍 Clickable links to open generated Word files directly
+- 🧭 Scrollable output list with file count and open folder button

 ## 📥 How to Use

+1. Launch the app:
+    - python gui.py (if running from source)
+    - or double-click Word Template Auto-Filler.exe (no install needed)
+2. Use the interface to:
+    - Select your Excel .xlsx file
-1. Place your Word `.docx` template files into the `templates/` folder.
+    - Select one or more Word .docx template files
-2. Create an `input.xlsx` file with:
-   - Column A: template keys (e.g. `name`, `birth_date`)
-   - Column B: labels (optional, just for clarity)
-   - Column C: actual values to fill in

-   Example:
+    - Optionally select an output folder (or leave blank to auto-create)
+    - Click ▶ **Fill Templates**
+3. After generation:
+    - Click on the file names to open generated Word files
+    - Click the 📂 icon to open the output folder

+## 🧩 Excel Format

    | key         | label            | value        |
    |-------------|------------------|--------------|